jcserv/portfolio/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

+Project Structure:

+### Pages

+App.js: Router containing all the Pages
+Home.js: Primary page
+Admin.js: Page where you can log in and view the messages that have been sent More.js: Under construction

+### Containers

+TBD

+### Components

+TBD

+- client
+   - src
+      - Actions (Functions that make calls to our endpoints)
+      - Components (Components make up containers and try to be as modular as possible)
+      - Containers (Sections within a page)
+      - Pages (Pages that can be navigated to, and have a url)
+      - data (Fixed data for usage in components such as WorkOverview)
+      - img (I have my personal picture in here)
 ### Prerequisites
 What things you need to install and run the application
 - Node.js (runtime environment, Node package manager) [node.js](https://nodejs.org/en/download/)